kaido1224/currencytracker/README.md

 # currencytracker
 A world currency collection tracker app I made for my son.

-Apollo Setup Instructions
+Setup Instructions
 ===================
-Instructions below are for setting up Apollo in a Linux Ubuntu environment.
+Instructions below are for setting up CurrencyTracker in a Linux Ubuntu environment.

 Install a python virtual environment.